Hints & Tips

 Combat strength is how good a fighter is at attacking and damaging enemies in combat.

-Completing Donate missions in settlements is a good way to increase your reputation there, although the requirements will gradually increase with each donation.
+Completing Donate missions in settlements is a good way to increase your reputation, although the requirements will gradually increase with each donation.

-Ranged fighters offer no defence where they are deployed but add to the combat strength rating in the opposite quadrant – great against difficult groups of enemies!
+Ranged fighters offer no defense where they are deployed but add to the combat strength rating in the opposite quadrant – great against difficult groups of enemies!

-The regional sub-menus on the Kingdom sidebar show the unlocked locations in each settlement, the building types available there and their completion costs.
+The regional sub-menus on the Kingdom sidebar shows the unlocked locations in each settlement, the building types available there, and their completion costs.